-In 2015, Kier Group CIO Duncan Stott had spent four years running IT for the FTSE 250 the construction company when he realised that cyber security was the most important subject for a CIO.
+In 2015, Kier Group CIO Duncan Stott had spent four years running IT for the FTSE 250 construction company when he realised that cyber security was the most important subject for a CIO.

 “I also realised that, like most CIOs, I am a generalist and I needed to become far more informed about security,” Stott tells CIO UK at Cyber Security Connect in Monaco.
 “So I took a year's Open University course in information security.